Discover more from Ground Experience

-Like Bret Weinstein and many other fellow post-progressives, I believe in a “stable state of equity”, which is why I support different forms of reparations and policies that can help to make up for intergenerational disadvantages and oppressive policies that clearly and undeniably have hurt specific communities of color.
+Like Bret Weinstein and others who lean post-progressive in their outlook, I believe in a “stable state of equity”, which is why I support different forms of reparations and policies that can help to make up for intergenerational disadvantages and oppressive policies that clearly and undeniably have hurt specific communities of color.
 But, I wanted to draw attention to this event, not to cherry-pick one “bad apple” to make all equity proposals look bad, but to draw attention to the ways in which the extreme rhetoric of hierarchy-flipping and contempt for normative, “privileged” or majority groups can lead young people to adopt dangerous and malevolent world views.

 It’s vital for us to understand that these radicalized subcultures of activism are no longer fringe, but are fast becoming the mainstream culture of social justice activism, and that we have to exercise wisdom and discernment when addressing the rise of extreme ideas because the language and rhetoric is often appears similar to the positive and more reasonable versions.
 Thus, when we hear terms like “equity”, “White Supremacy”, “white silence”, and other terms, we need to take on an intentional approach to separate the dangerous from the helpful.